Information about tax avoidance schemes that try to avoid an Income Tax charge on distributions when winding up a company.

 The schemes try to receive favourable Capital Gains Tax rates rather than Income Tax treatment, by changing the way shareholders take value out of their companies.

-Until 6 April 2016, distributions in a winding up were used by some individuals to avoid Income Tax.
+Distributions in a winding up were used by some individuals to avoid Income Tax.
 An individual (who may be acting alone or with others) who intends to continue carrying on the company’s activities, would wind up the company to receive the company’s undistributed profits.

 These profits would be classed as ‘capital distribution’, rather than a dividend or other income distribution.
 This meant the individual paid tax at a lower rate.
 They would then carry on the same or similar activity, often using a newly-formed company.

 In 2015 the government announced new Targeted Anti-avoidance Rule (TAAR) legislation to end this type of phoenixism and stop individuals from gaining a tax advantage by winding up companies, to make sure any distribution in the winding up is taxed as income, rather than being subject to Capital Gains Tax.